 1.Use Cases of Shielded vs. Unshielded Power Cord

-The use cases of both power cords are the major differences between shielded and unshielded wires.
-Both cables serve a different purpose, so you must know about the right applications.
+The use cases of both power cords are the significant differences between shielded and unshielded wires.
+Both cables serve a different purpose, so you must know about the suitable applications.
 EMI or electromagnetic interference is the reason behind the use of shield twisted pair cables.

-While unshielded cables used in normal circumstances where no EMI included.
-Here are some important points to know about the applications and use cases of both shielded and unshielded power cords:
+While unshielded cables are used in normal circumstances where no EMI is included, here are some essential points to know about the applications and use cases of both shielded and unshielded power cords:

 When to use Shielded Power Cord?

 Shielded power cables have an additional layer of material to protect the internal conductor wires.
-The additional conductive layer protects the internal transmission of current against any type of interference and signals disturbance.
-Adding the extra layer of conductive material reduces the power losses in lengthy wires as there are fewer disturbances due to additional layers.
+The other conductive layer protects the internal transmission of current against any interference and signals disturbance.
+Adding the extra conductive material layer reduces the power losses in lengthy wires as there are fewer disturbances due to additional layers.

 Twisted pair UTP network cable with central plastic support